-St. George's University students cheer during the announcement made by
+St. George's University students cheer during the announcement

 A crowd of about 500 students, faculty, and staff at the St. George's University School of Veterinary Medicine gathered Sept.
 19 to hear some greatly anticipated words—the school was granted full accreditation status by the AVMA Council on Education.